All Episodes

 That's his slogan.

-On the same path that we're on.
+On the same path that we are on.

 He's not proposing any changes.

-He wants four more years, Mr. Rothenberg to finish the job.
+He wants four more years, Mr. Rothenberg, to finish the job.

 We'll be back.